terra-ops/terra-cli/docs/index.md

 #### `terra environment:disable`
   Runs `docker-compose stop` to disable an environment.

+#### `terra environment:rebuild`
+  Looks in your app's .terra.yml file for `rebuild_source: @drushalias`.
+Syncs the database, copies the files, then runs the rebuild hooks.

 #### `terra environment:status`
   Provides status information about an environment, including path and URL.